MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-merge-operator.md

 ## Examples

-The following examples build a graph from emails and aliases tables and a second graph for calls and employees first and last names.
+The following examples build a graph from emails and aliases tables and another graph for calls and employees first and last names.
 The `make-graph` operators build the two graphs.
 Then, each example shows a different usage of `graph-merge`.

 ### Merge without attributes